cs109/2015/README.md

 Switch to branch hw0.

-You will not be able to access the above link if you havent been added to the cs109-students github organization.
+You will not be able to access the above link if you have not been added to the cs109-students github organization.
 For this to happen, you must have submitted the survey, and it will take a bit of time for us to get to your github id after that.

 For this reason, we have included HW0 in the lab link above.